Using Mathematica for Quantum Mechanics: A Student's Manual: coupled spin systems: Rb hyperfine structure 1 Rubidium87 Rb hyperfine structure

 The spin operators acting on this composite system are defined as in \autoref{sec:coupledDOF}.
-For example, the nuclear-spin operator $\op{I}_x$ is extended to the composite system by acting trivially on the electron spin and orbital angular momenta, $\op{I}_x \mapsto \op{I}_x\otimes\1\otimes\1$.
-The electron-spin operators are defined accordingly, for example $\op{S}_x \mapsto \1 \otimes \op{S}_x\otimes\1$.
-The electron orbital angular momentum operators are, for example, $\op{L}_x \mapsto \1\otimes\1\otimes\op{L}_x$.
-In Mathematica these operators are defined with \begin{mathematica} ¤mathin Ix = KroneckerProduct[sx[3/2], id[1/2], id[0]]; ¤mathin Iy = KroneckerProduct[sy[3/2], id[1/2], id[0]]; ¤mathin Iz = KroneckerProduct[sz[3/2], id[1/2], id[0]]; ¤mathin Sx = KroneckerProduct[id[3/2], sx[1/2], id[0]]; ¤mathin Sy = KroneckerProduct[id[3/2], sy[1/2], id[0]]; ¤mathin Sz = KroneckerProduct[id[3/2], sz[1/2], id[0]]; ¤mathin Lx = KroneckerProduct[id[3/2], id[1/2], sx[0]]; ¤mathin Ly = KroneckerProduct[id[3/2], id[1/2], sy[0]]; ¤mathin Lz = KroneckerProduct[id[3/2], id[1/2], sz[0]]; \end{mathematica} The total electron angular momentum is $\vect{\op{J}}=\vect{\op{S}}+\vect{\op{L}}$: \begin{mathematica} ¤mathin Jx = Sx + Lx; Jy = Sy + Ly; Jz = Sz + Lz; \end{mathematica} The total angular momentum of the $^{87}$Rb atom is $\vect{\op{F}}=\vect{\op{I}}+\vect{\op{J}}$: \begin{mathematica} ¤mathin Fx = Ix + Jx; Fy = Iy + Jy; Fz = Iz + Jz; \end{mathematica}
+For example, the nuclear-spin operator $\op{I}_x$ is extended to the composite system by acting trivially on the electron spin and orbital angular momenta, $\op{I}_x \mapsto \op{I}_x\otimes\one\otimes\one$.
+The electron-spin operators are defined accordingly, for example $\op{S}_x \mapsto \one \otimes \op{S}_x\otimes\one$.
+The electron orbital angular momentum operators are, for example, $\op{L}_x \mapsto \one\otimes\one\otimes\op{L}_x$.
+In Mathematica these operators are defined with \begin{mathematica} ¤mathin Ix = KroneckerProduct[sx[3/2], id[1/2], id[0]]; ¤mathin Iy = KroneckerProduct[sy[3/2], id[1/2], id[0]]; ¤mathin Iz = KroneckerProduct[sz[3/2], id[1/2], id[0]]; ¤mathin Sx = KroneckerProduct[id[3/2], sx[1/2], id[0]]; ¤mathin Sy = KroneckerProduct[id[3/2], sy[1/2], id[0]]; ¤mathin Sz = KroneckerProduct[id[3/2], sz[1/2], id[0]]; ¤mathin Lx = KroneckerProduct[id[3/2], id[1/2], sx[0]]; ¤mathin Ly = KroneckerProduct[id[3/2], id[1/2], sy[0]]; ¤mathin Lz = KroneckerProduct[id[3/2], id[1/2], sz[0]]; \end{mathematica} The total electron angular momentum is $\opvect{J}=\opvect{S}+\opvect{L}$: \begin{mathematica} ¤mathin Jx = Sx + Lx; Jy = Sy + Ly; Jz = Sz + Lz; \end{mathematica} The total angular momentum of the $^{87}$Rb atom is $\opvect{F}=\opvect{I}+\opvect{J}$: \begin{mathematica} ¤mathin Fx = Ix + Jx; Fy = Iy + Jy; Fz = Iz + Jz; \end{mathematica} Before defining the system's Hamiltonian, we declare a system of units.
+Any system will work here, so we stay with units commonly used in atomic physics: magnetic fields are expressed in Gauss, while energies are expressed in MHz times Planck's constant.
+As time unit we choose the microsecond: \begin{mathematica} ¤mathin MagneticFieldUnit = Quantity["Gausses"]; ¤mathin EnergyUnit = Quantity["PlanckConstant"] * Quantity["Megahertz"]; ¤mathin TimeUnit = Quantity["Microseconds"]; \end{mathematica} The numerical values of the Bohr Magneton and the reduced Planck constant in these units are \begin{mathematica} ¤mathin ¤mmmuŽBn = Quantity["BohrMagneton"]/(EnergyUnit/MagneticFieldUnit) ¤mathout 1.3996245 ¤mathin ¤mmhbarŽn = Quantity["ReducedPlanckConstant"]/(EnergyUnit*TimeUnit) ¤mathout 0.15915494 \end{mathematica} Using these definitions we define the hyperfine Hamiltonian with magnetic field in the $z$-direction as \begin{mathematica} ¤mathin Hhf = A(Ix.Jx+Iy.Jy+Iz.Jz) - ¤mmmuŽB*Bz*(gI*Iz+gS*Sz+gL*Lz); ¤mathin hfc = {¤mmmuŽB -> ¤mmmuŽBn, ¤mmhbar -> ¤mmhbarŽn, ¤mathnl A->Quantity["PlanckConstant"]*Quantity[3.417341305452145,"GHz"]/EnergyUnit, ¤mathnl gS -> -2.0023193043622, ¤mathnl gL -> -0.99999369, ¤mathnl gI -> +0.0009951414}; \end{mathematica} This yields the Hamiltonian as an \num{8 x 8} matrix, and we can calculate its eigenvalues and eigenvectors with \begin{mathematica} ¤mathin {eval, evec} = Eigensystem[Hhf] //FullSimplify; \end{mathematica} We plot the energy eigenvalues with \begin{mathematica} ¤mathin Plot[Evaluate[eval /. hfc], {Bz, 0, 3000}, ¤mathnl Frame -> True, FrameLabel -> {"Bz / G", "E / MHz"}] \end{mathematica}